Types of pelicans (Pelecanidae Family) – Pelicans Bird

 1.5.
 Great White Pelican, Pelecanus onocrotalus

-The great white pelican is also known as the rosy pelican or the white pelican
+The great white pelican is also known as the rosy pelican.

 Pelecanus onocrotalus